 Before you leave for your camping trip, it’s good to have some pre-made snacks in case someone gets a little hangry.
 Make your own granola bars before you go, and have them handy for the kids.

-(Or buy ready-made snacks with these snacks deals.)
+(Or buy ready-made snacks with these snack deals.)

 14. Make a banana boat dessert instead of s’mores.

-It’s easiest to cook these on top of a grate to keep from burning.
-Heat until melty.
+It’s easiest to cook these on top of a grate to keep them from burning.
+Heat them until they’re gooey and melty.

 15. Make your own candle with an orange peel.

-16. You can also bake campfire muffins in orange peels over the campfire.
+16. You can also bake campfire muffins in orange peels.

-Pre-make the mix at home, and have it ready to go for your camping trip.
+Pre-make the mix at home so it’s ready to go for your camping trip.
 Pour some batter into half of an orange peel, and cook over your fire on a grate.

 Test the muffin to make sure it’s fully cooked by sticking a toothpick into its center.
 If it comes out clean and not sticky, it’s ready to eat.